 But which are the best home theater projector brands you should consider?

-Unless you just want a cheap projector to show a movie once in a while, it’s best to avoid the lesser-known brands you can buy in some online stores.
+Unless you just want a cheap projector to show a movie occasionally, avoiding the lesser-known brands you can buy in some online stores is best.

 While these offer a basic solution, the leading brands are usually the best option if you want to do this properly.